Forklift Licence in South Australia: Your Complete Guide

 • Course duration

-• Trainer ratio
+• Trainer-to-student ratio

-• Equipment quality
+• Equipment and facility quality

 2. Assessment Fees